RyanMarques12/RyanMarques12/README.md

-- 👋 Hi, I’m @RyanMarques12
+- Hi, I’m @RyanMarques12
-- 👀 I’m interested in sports, spending time with family and friends
+- I’m interested in sports, spending time with family and friends
-- 🌱 I’m currently learning business analytics
+- I’m currently studying business analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @Rymarques12@gmail.com
+- How to reach me: @Rymarques12@gmail.com

 <!---
 RyanMarques12/RyanMarques12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.